Plot twist: Red herring

 A red herring is a false clue intended to lead investigators toward an incorrect solution.
 This device usually appears in detective novels and mystery fiction.
 The red herring is a type of misdirection, a device intended to distract the protagonist, and by extension the reader, away from the correct answer or from the site of pertinent clues or action.
 The Indian murder mystery film Gupt: The Hidden Truth cast many veteran actors who had usually played villainous roles in previous Indian films as red herrings in this film to deceive the audience into suspecting them.

 In the bestselling novel The Da Vinci Code, the misdeeds of a key character named "Bishop Aringarosa" draw attention away from the true master villain ("Aringarosa" literally translates as "pink herring").
 In the William Diehl novel Primal Fear (also adapted into a film), a defendant named Aaron Stampler is accused of brutally murdering the Archbishop of Chicago.
 He is revealed to have a dissociative identity disorder, and is not executed on plea of insanity.
 Near the end, Aaron's lawyer discovers that he feigned his insanity to avoid the death penalty.
 Agatha Christie's classic And Then There Were None is another famous example and includes the term as well in a murder ploy where the intended victims are made to guess that one of them will be killed through an act of treachery.

-The complete second timeline of the sixth season of the television series Lost is a red herring.
-Until the end it seems like a way that could happen, but in fact it takes place after they were all dead.
+The complete second timeline of the sixth season of the television series Lost is a red herring: initially, this second timeline seems to be an alternate timeline in which Oceanic 815 never crashes (the main timeline revolves around the crashing of such plane on an island).
+However, one of the last scenes reveals that this timeline is "a place" where the characters of the series meet after they have died, similar to the Bardo or Limbo concept.
 A red herring can also be used as a form of false foreshadowing.

 False protagonist

 A false protagonist is a character presented at the start of the story as the main character, but then disposed of, usually killed to emphasize that they will not return.
 An example is Psychos Marion Crane (portrayed by Janet Leigh), who is brutally murdered about halfway through the film.
-Another instance is 'the film Executive Decision, in which the special-forces team leader, played by highly-billed action star Steven Seagal, is killed shortly after the mission begins.
+Another instance is the film Executive Decision, in which the special-forces team leader, played by highly-billed action star Steven Seagal, is killed shortly after the mission begins.
 The character of Casey Becker (played by then A-list actress Drew Barrymore) in Scream is killed in the first fifteen minutes.
-An example in literature is Ned Stark in A Game of Thrones, who is killed before the end of the first book in the series, despite receiving the most focus of the ensemble of characters.
+An example in literature and television is Ned Stark in the Game of Thrones franchise, who is killed before the end of the first book/season, despite receiving the most focus of the ensemble of characters.